-Shares of Common Stock Underlying the Series E Warrants
+Shares Common Stock Underlying the Series E Warrants

-We are offering 539,000 units (each unit consisting of one share of our common stock and one Series E Warrant to purchase one share of our common stock) pursuant to this prospectus.
-Each Series E Warrant contained in a unit has an exercise price of \$1.80 per share of common stock.
+We are offering up to 1,700,680 units (each unit consisting of one share of our common stock and one Series E Warrant to purchase one share of our common stock) pursuant to this prospectus.
+Each Series E Warrant contained in a unit has an exercise price of \$ per share of common stock.
 The Series E Warrants contained in the units will be exercisable immediately and will expire five years from the date of issuance.
 We are also offering the shares of our common stock that are issuable from time to time upon exercise of the Series E Warrants contained in the units.

-We are also offering 2,238,777 pre-funded units to purchasers whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering (each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock and one Series E Warrant to purchase one share of our common stock) in lieu of units that would otherwise result in a purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
-Each pre-funded warrant contained in a pre-funded unit is exercisable for one share of our common stock.
-The purchase price of each pre-funded unit is equal to the price per unit being sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrant included in the pre-funded unit is \$0.01 per share.
-The pre-funded warrants will be immediately exercisable and may be exercised at any time until all of the pre-funded warrants are exercised in full.
+We are also offering to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or at the election of the purchaser, 9.99%).
+Because we will issue a Series E Warrant as part of each unit or pre-funded unit, the number of Series E Warrants sold in this offering will not change as a result of a change in the mix of the units and pre-funded units sold.
+Each pre-funded warrant contained in a pre-funded unit will be exercisel for one share of our common stock.
+The purchase price of each pre-funded unit will equal the price per unit being sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrants are exercised and may be exercised at any time unit all of the pre-funded warrants are exercised in full.
 This offering also relates to the shares of common stock issuable upon exercise of any pre-funded warrants contained in the pre-funded units sold in this offering.
-Each Series E Warrant contained in a pre-funded unit has an exercise price of \$1.80 per share of common stock.
-The Series E Warrants contained in the pre-funded units will be exercisable immediately and will expire five years from the date of issuance.
+Each Series E Warrant contained in a pre-funded units sold in the solf of the series are exercised in full.
+This offering a pre-funded unit has an exercise price of \$ per share of common stock.
+The Series E Warrants contained in the pre-funded units will be exerciseable immediately and will expire five years from the date of issuance.
 We are also offering the shares of our common stock that are issuable from time to time upon exercise of the Series E Warrants contained in the pre-funded units.

+For each pre-funded unit we sell, the number of units we are offering will be decreased on a one-for-one basis.
 Units and the pre-funded units will not be issued or certificated.
 The shares of common stock or pre-funded warrants, as the case may be, and the Series E Warrants included in the units or the pre-funded units, can only be purchased together in this offering, but the securities contained in the units or pre-funded units will be issued separately and will be immediately separable upon issuance.
+The final breakdown between Units and Pre-funded Units will be determined upon the establishment of the final public offering price and immediately prior to the execution of the underwriting agreement.